Internet Speed Test Results Explained

 DSL (Digital Subscriber Line)

 DSL internet utilizes your traditional phone lines to provide internet connectivity.
 It’s widely available but tends to offer lower speed options compared to other types of connections.
 DSL speeds can be affected by the distance from your home to the provider’s facility, with further distances resulting in slower speeds.
-It’s a suitable option for basic browsing and email but might struggle with high-bandwidth activities like HD streaming or online gaming.
+For budget-minded users or those with lower internet usage needs, Centurylink internet offers reliable DSL plans that are perfect for everyday tasks like browsing and email

-Fiber-optic internet uses strands of glass fibers to transmit data as light signals, offering significantly faster speeds and higher reliability than other types of connections.
+Fiber internet uses strands of glass fibers to transmit data as light signals, offering significantly faster speeds and higher reliability than other types of connections.
 It’s less susceptible to congestion and can handle high-demand activities like streaming 4K videos, extensive online gaming, and large file downloads with ease.
-The main limitation of fiber-optic internet is its availability, as it’s not as widely deployed as DSL or cable.
+The main limitation of fiber internet is its availability, as it’s not as widely deployed as DSL or cable.
+If speed and reliability are your top priorities, Earthlink internet is a strong choice for fiber internet thanks to its high-performance network.

 Satellite